 Insurance companies are more likely to deal with upset and emotional customers, since making a claim is usually stressful for the claimants.
 They need a reliable phone service so that they can focus on reassuring customers without worrying about latency or downtime.

-- Mobile integration
+8x8 - Best integration tools

 How Does VoIP Help Insurance Companies Deliver for Their Clients?